To get the most out of your engagement survey and make the process as smooth as possible, a few things should be done before launching a survey.

 Learn more in When to Launch and How Long to Run Employee Engagement Surveys.

-Set up your employee data
+Set up employee data

 - Manager